Citation, DOI, disclosures and article data

 Treatment and prognosis

-Once these lesions become established and encapsulated then conservative management is rarely successful (e.g. compression bandages).
-Surgical drainage may be sufficient, although in some instances the capsule needs to be resected to prevent re-accumulation.
+Once these lesions become established and encapsulated, conservative management (e.g. compression bandages) is rarely successful.
+Surgical drainage may be sufficient, although in some instances the capsule needs to be resected to prevent reaccumulation.

 History and etymology

 It was first described in 1848 by Victor-Auguste-François Morel-Lavallée (1811-1865), a French surgeon 4.

 If in a classic location and with a characteristic appearance then little differential exists.
 In cases where the lesion is heterogeneous in morphology or fluid-fluid levels are present, the possibilities include 1,2: